-(viii) the Merger Agreement, the Merger and the issuance and other transactions contemplated thereby shall have been approved and adopted by the ANTIVIRALS Shareholders in accordance with the Oregon Business Corporation Act and ANTIVIRALS' Restated Certificate of Incorporation and Restated Bylaws,

-(ix) a registration statement in respect of the ANTIVIRALS Stock to be issued in connection with the Merger shall have been declared effective and no stop order shall have been received with respect thereto,

-(x) ANTIVIRALS shall have received the Escrow Agreement,

-(xi) ANTIVIRALS shall have received a Lock-Up Agreement in a form acceptable to ANTIVIRALS from each IMMUNOTHERAPY Shareholder,
+- (viii) the Merger Agreement, the Merger and the issuance and other transactions contemplated thereby shall have been approved and adopted by the ANTIVIRALS Shareholders in accordance with the Oregon Business Corporation Act and ANTIVIRALS' Restated Certificate of Incorporation and Restated Bylaws, - (ix) a registration statement in respect of the ANTIVIRALS Stock to be issued in connection with the Merger shall have been declared effective and no stop order shall have been received with respect thereto, - (x) ANTIVIRALS shall have received the Escrow Agreement, - (xi) ANTIVIRALS shall have received a Lock-Up Agreement in a form acceptable to ANTIVIRALS from each IMMUNOTHERAPY Shareholder, - (xii) Jeffrey L. Lillard shall have executed and delivered to ANTIVIRALS an Employment Agreement and James Baxendale shall have executed and delivered to IMMUNOTHERAPY an Employment Agreement, and - (xiii) prior to the meeting of the Shareholders of ANTIVIRALS to vote upon the Merger Agreement, the Merger and the Issuance, Dong Il Kwon and Dong Kook Pharmaceutical Co., Ltd. shall have executed and delivered to ANTIVIRALS an undertaking waiving any right of first refusal or other similar rights to license IMMUNOTHERAPY products in markets other than the Korean Peninsula.

-(xii) Jeffrey L. Lillard shall have executed and delivered to ANTIVIRALS an Employment Agreement and James Baxendale shall have executed and delivered to IMMUNOTHERAPY an Employment Agreement, and certain conditions, including the condition that no litigation which challenges the consummation of the transactions contemplated in the Merger Agreement or which seeks to enjoin any of the transactions contemplated therein shall have been instituted or threatened against any party to the Merger Agreement.
+CONDITIONS TO EACH PARTY'S OBLIGATIONS TO EFFECT THE MERGER.
+The respective obligations of IMMUNOTHERAPY, ANTIVIRALS and Merger Sub to effect the Merger are subject to the satisfaction of waiver of certain conditions, including the condition that no litigation which challenges the consummation of the transactions contemplated in the Merger Agreement or which seeks to enjoin any of the transactions contemplated therein shall have been instituted or threatened against any party to the Merger Agreement.